thingsat/tinygs_2g4station/README.md

 Two UFL connected to a SMA mount edge connector are available to plug an antenna.
-They’re disconnected from the rest of the board, which allows to connect the module that you want to the antenna, with a UFL -UFL connector.
+Theyâ€™re disconnected from the rest of the board, which allows to connect the module that you want to the antenna, with a UFL -UFL connector.